lbilli/rib/README.md

   client processes the responses.
 Customized versions are derived from this class.

-Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes in the official IB API.
+Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes of the official IB API.

 A complete minimal working example is shown.
 For this code to work, an instance of the IB TWS or IBGateway needs to be running